 Vectors in a plane and in space, vector functions, calculus on functions of multiple variables, partial derivatives, multiple integrals, line and surface integrals, Green's theorem, Stokes' theorem, Divergence theorem, and elementary applications to the physical and life sciences.
 72 hours lecture.
-(Letter Grade, or Pass/No Pass option.)

-MAT-2 - Differential Equations UC, CSU (C-ID MATH 240)
+MAT-2 - Differential Equations